How much does it cost to build a house in Indiana with a finished basement.

-This unique house was designed by R W Knight of Knight Architecture for clients who had a beautiful hillside lot that looks into a gorgeous bay in Maine.
+Hi Marla, I found out that this unique house was designed by R W Knight of Knight Architecture for clients who had a beautiful hillside lot that looks into a gorgeous bay in Maine.
+It is striking!

-Total living area with a finished walkout basement = 2,778 sq ft.
+*Total living area with finished basement = 2,778 sq. ft.

 Again, the estimate for this house is an approximate one based on average quality materials.

-Important Notice: Use the free estimating software to update this 2015 estimate to see if the cost has changed.
+Use estimating software to update this 2018 estimate to see if the cost has changed.
 You can also experiment with different building quality inputs that affect the cost to build.

 Enjoy and good luck, Carl Heldmann